FarisPalayi/Order-summary-component/README.md

 I learned **a lot of stuff** while doing this project.

 - Firstly, I learned how to use Stripe to make basic payments.
-Though, I have a long way to go before I understand all its APIs and how it actually works.
+Although, I have a long way to go before I understand all its APIs and how it actually works.
 - Since I wrote javascript code that needed to be compatible with IE, I got an overview of which js features works with IE and which does not.
 Some things that IE does not support:

   - CSS